 FY 2011 Awards

 In September 2011, HRSA awarded a total of $224 million to states and territories; $124 million by formula and $100 million by competition.
 Competitive funding was awarded through Expansion Grants ($66 million) to nine states and Development Grants ($34 million) to 13 states.

-In 2010, $91 million was awarded by formula to states to begin to plan for implementation of home visiting programs.
+In 2010, HRSA awarded $92 million to states by formula to begin to plan for implementation of home visiting programs.
 States identified their at-risk communities and determined which of these at-risk communities would receive home visiting services, as well as developed their measures and data collection systems for demonstrating improvements in the six benchmark areas.

 The MIECHV Research Program supports applied research relating to evidence-based home visiting programs and strategies that have the potential to improve the health, development, and well-being of mothers, young children, and their families.
 Findings from the research supported by the MIECHV Research Program are expected to have potential for application in improving home visiting services for mothers and children.

 The Home Visiting Research program in 2012 made three awards to Lehigh University, University of Kansas, and Washington University in St. Louis.

 In 2012, the MIECHV Research Network cooperative agreement was awarded to Johns Hopkins University to support the creation of an interdisciplinary, multicenter research forum for scientific collaboration and infrastructure-building related to home visiting research that is designed to improve life outcomes among mothers, infants, and young children.